stefanovertua/job-postings-analysis/README.md

 ## Dataset

-The dataset for this analysis was obtained from Kaggle and focuses on job applications for Data Analyst positions in the year 2019.
-It comprises over 32,000 entries.
+The dataset for this analysis was obtained from Kaggle and comprises over 32,000 entries.

-The dataset was obtain from Kaggle.
-The year is 2019

-The dataset, containing more than 32k entries, is made up of six columns:
+The database is made up of six columns:

-ID:	Unique identifier for the applicants
++ ID, the unique identifier for the applicants	<br>
-Date	The date when the application was received
++ Date, when the application was received <br>
-Job Title:	The data analytics position applied for
++ Job Title, the data analytics position applied for <br>
-Job Location	The city where the job is located
++ Job Location, the city where the job is located <br>
-Hired	A binary variable indicating whether the applicant was hired (TRUE) or not (FALSE).
++ Hired, A binary variable indicating whether the applicant was hired (TRUE) or not (FALSE) <br>
-Easy Apply	A binary variable showing whether the application was submitted directly on the agency's website (TRUE) or through other methods such as email (FALSE).
++ Easy Apply, a binary variable showing whether the application was submitted directly on the agency's website (TRUE) or through other methods such as email (FALSE) <br>

 ## Methodology